pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 > If this service handles multiple kinds of requests, this table can help identify if there is a particular request type that is much slower.

-> These are individual requests, so we will see the full path with URL parameters filled in (for example, `/restaurants/123`).
+> This table shows individual requests, so we will see the full path with URL parameters filled in (for example, `/restaurants/123`).
 However, Pixie makes it possible to drill down into individual logcial endpoints (for example, `/restaurants/*`).

 ## Service Endpoint Health